cracyc/msdos-player/readme.txt

 ports found by SetupDiGetClassDevs() API.
 You can specify the host's COM port numbers connected to the virtual COM ports by adding numbers to '-s' option, for example '-s3,4,1,2'.

+If you specify '-sd', DTR/DSR flow control is enabled.
+In this time, MS-DOS Player sets/gets DTR and DSR pins of the host's COM port.
+Otherwise, virtual DTR pin is internally connected to virtual DSR pin, and DTR pin of the host's COM port is always active.

+If you specify '-sc', RTS/CTS flow control is enabled.
+In this time, MS-DOS Player sets/gets RTS and CTS pins of the host's COM port.
+Otherwise, virtual RTS pin is internally connected to virtual CTS pin, and RTS pin of the host's COM port is always active.

 NOTE: The maximum baud rate is limited to 9600bps.